 Having diabetes affects not only your general bodily health but also your eye health.
 High blood sugar can cause a variety of problems, such as blurry vision, cataracts, and glaucoma.
 There is also a group of eye conditions that affect people with diabetes known as diabetic eye diseases.
-These diseases include diabetic retinopathy and diabetic macular edema (DME) in addition to cataract and glaucoma.
+These diseases include diabetic retinopathy and diabetic macular edema (DME) in addition to cataracts and glaucoma.

 Diabetic retinopathy affects blood vessels in the retina (the thin layer of tissue that lines the back of the eye).
 It is the most common cause of vision loss among people with diabetes.
 It is also the leading cause of vision impairment and blindness among working-age adults.
 Diabetic macular edema (DME) is a consequence of diabetic retinopathy when an area of the retina is caused to swell.